 A member who has reasonable grounds to believe that he or she has breached any of the foregoing, or has a conflict of interest in a matter that is before Council or the Local Board, shall, if present at the Council or Local Board meeting considering the matter:

 Members shall avoid waste, abuse and extravagance in the provision or use of public resources.

 Members of Council are required to conduct themselves in accordance with the Municipal Elections Act, 1996, as amended.
-Use of municipal resources, both actual municipal property and staff time, for election related activity is strictly prohibited.
+Use of municipal resources, both actual municipal property and staff time, for election related activity is strictly prohibited, except as outlined in the Use of Corporate Resources during Municipal Elections Procedure.
 The prohibition applies to both the promotion and opposition of the candidacy of a person for elected office.